microsoft/PowerToys/doc/devdocs/modules/launcher/new-plugin-checklist.md

 - Plugin's output code and assets have to be included in the installer [`Product.wxs`](/installer/PowerToysSetup/Product.wxs)
 - Test a plugin with a local build.
 Build the installer, install, check that the plugin works as expected
 - All plugin's binaries have to be included in the signed build [`pipeline.user.windows.yml`](/.pipelines/pipeline.user.windows.yml)
-- All plugin's external dependencies have to be ARM compatible.
-It usually means they have to be .NET 5 compiled.
+- A plugin target framework has to be .NET Core 3.1